 Somehow, the impact of anime and manga on the city matches even that of Japanese cuisine.
 “Just today, walking a few blocks from my apartment, I saw New Yorkers in Attack on Titan, Gudetama and Kingdom Hearts T-Shirts and another with One Piece charms on their backpack,” says Peter Tatara, founder of the anime convention Anime NYC and Director of Film at Japan Society.

 The number of locations to interact with and consume manga and anime is also growing.
-In addition to NYC’s sizable Kinokuniya, Midtown Comics, NYC’s largest comic store, has an impressive manga selection.
+In addition to NYC’s sizable Kinokuniya, Midtown Comics, the city’s largest comic store, has an impressive manga selection.
 “Anime billboards are pretty common in Times Square,” Tatara says.
-“One Piece Red even took over every billboard in Times Square last year.”
+“One Piece Red took over billboards in Times Square during its release.”

 Anime and manga have served as a gateway for New Yorkers into other aspects of Japanese culture.
-This has led areas like music, live-action cinema and dance to also gain some traction, following food and anime’s lead.
-Japan Society notes that they have expanded their programming into more complex and non-traditional topics as a consequence.
+This has led to areas like music, live-action cinema and dance gaining traction, following food and anime’s lead.
+Japan Society notes that its programming has expanded into more complex and non-traditional topics as a result.

 “[Anime] has enhanced the fans’ appreciation for Japanese culture in general,” explains McCormac.
 “Spy x Family may be a person’s entrée…but from there, they may branch out into studying the language, taking lessons on how to dress in kimono, or traveling to Japan.”